Homemade Blueberry BBQ Sauce

 By submitting this form, you consent to receive emails from Simple and Savory

 I was pleasantly surprised after my first attempt at making homemade BBQ sauce.
 It is much tastier than any BBQ sauce you can buy in grocery stores, and it’s easy to make.
-This blueberry barbecue sauce has become one of our favorites, especially when delicious fresh blueberries are in season.
+This barbecue sauce has become one of our favorites, especially when delicious fresh blueberries are in season.
 They are the perfect addition to add natural sweetness to this delicious sauce.

-Why you will love blueberry BBQ sauce
+Why you will love homemade BBQ sauce

 • It’s easy to make with just a few simple ingredients and easy steps.